Hildegard Maria Rauchfuß: Biography

-Now she worked as a free-lance writer.
-She was encouraged in this by erudite neighbours such as former publisher Wieland Herzfelde (1896-1988), his brother, the polymath visual artist John Heartfield (1891-1968) and the philosopher Ernst Bloch (1985-1977).
-Increasingly Rauchfuss bonded together what she wrote with her own experiences.
-She drove over to Dresden, stood in the middle of all the rubble, spoke with the restoration workers, sat on the stumps of the buildings, asked questions and listened to the answers.
+Now working as a freelance writer, she was encouraged by erudite neighbours such as former publisher Wieland Herzfelde (1896-1988), his brother, the polymath visual artist John Heartfield (1891-1968), and the philosopher Ernst Bloch (1985-1977).
+Increasingly, Rauchfuß draw in her writings on her own experiences.
+She drove over to Dresden, stood in the middle of all the rubble, spoke with the restoration workers, sat on the remains of ruined buildings, asked questions and listened to the answers.
 The driving principle, that "you must have touched the stones about which you write", was one to which she would adhere for the rest of her life.
-Illustrative of this approach was her first novel, "Wem die Steine Antwort geben" (loosely, "To whom the stones reply"), in which she wrote about the rebuilding of the Dresden Baroque-style Zwinger (palace complex) and the postwar context.
+Illustrative of this approach was her first novel, Wem die Steine Antwort geben (loosely, "To whom the stones reply"), in which she wrote about the rebuilding of the Dresden Baroque-style Zwinger (palace complex) and the city's postwar context.
 Published in 1953, this book was her first major public success.
-After taking time investigating clinics and health spas, in 1954 she published "Besiegte Schatten" (loosely "Shadows overcome"), in which she portrayed the struggle of doctors and nurses against Tuberculosis.
+After taking time investigating clinics and health spas, in 1954 she published Besiegte Schatten (loosely "Shadows overcome"), in which she portrayed the struggle of doctors and nurses against Tuberculosis.
 There followed a succession of poems, ballads, television dramas and scripts for the Leipziger Pfeffermühle ("Leipzig Pepper-grinder"), a gently anti-establishment cabaret company.

-"Schlesisches Himmelreich" ("Silesian Heaven"), published in 1968, during the run-up towards a pragmatic and cautious easing of political tensions between East and West Germany, was the first of her novels to achieve success on both sides of the Cold War barrier dividing the two Germanies.
+Schlesisches Himmelreich ("Silesian Heaven"), published in 1968, during the run-up towards a pragmatic and cautious easing of political tensions between East and West Germany, was the first of her novels to achieve success on both sides of the Cold War barrier dividing the two Germanies.
 Strongly autobiographical, in this 700 page novel ("Bildungsroman") the author recalls the Nazi delusions that destroyed the cohabitative lives of Germans, Poles and Jews, and the ensuing ethnic cleansing.
-Twelve years later another strongly autobiographical novel, "Fische auf Zweigen" (literally, "Fish in the branches") dealt with the personal development of a young woman who has grown up in the conservative Silesian middle-class milieu of the 1920s coming to terms with the challenges and family tensions presented by life in the Soviet occupation zone and the German Democratic Republic in the later 1940s.
+Twelve years later another strongly autobiographical novel, Fische auf Zweigen (literally, "Fish in the branches") dealt with the personal development of a young woman who has grown up in the conservative Silesian middle-class milieu of the 1920s and is coming to terms with the challenges and family tensions presented by life in the Soviet occupation zone and the German Democratic Republic in the later 1940s.
 Gender and discrimination issues feature particularly strongly in this book.

-The last of her novels to achieve significant impact with commentators and readers was "Schlußstrich" (loosely, "And finally"), published in 1986.
+The last of her novels to achieve significant impact with commentators and readers was Schlußstrich ("Bottom line", or loosely, "And finally"), published in 1986.
 The book elegantly described how people in the German Democratic Republic would "look the other way" when a comrade succumbed to alcoholism.
 Basing her narrative on characteristically thorough research Rauchfuß showed how "mass-drugs" ("Massendrogen") such as beer, wine and brandy destroyed individuals and families, leading to the loss of friends and neighbours.
 The book unleashed a variety of public discussions.

-Her manuscript "Meine sieben Männer oder Rückseite des Feigenblattes" ("My seven men and the backside of the fig leaf") remains unpublished: it is included in her literary estate which is held by the Leipzig City Library.
+Her manuscript Meine sieben Männer oder Rückseite des Feigenblatte ("My seven men and the backside of the fig leaf") remains unpublished: it forms part of her literary estate which is held by the Leipzig City Library.